fbertran/formalisms/README.md

 ```

 _Refines_ means something like "inherits on steroids".
-When a data is found neither in the highest layer nor in the other ones,
+When a data is found neither in the highest layer nor in the ones below,
-it is searched in _all_ the `refines` from the data to the root.
+it is searched in _all the `refines` found from the data to the root_.
 For instance, if `automaton` refines `graph`, and the data `automaton.a.b.c` is
 not found, we will search for it in `graph.a.b.c`.
 In "usual" inheritance, we
 would have looked only at `automaton.a.b`'s refines.
-This behavior allows us to mis the ideas of layers and object orientation.
+This behavior allows us to mix the ideas of layers and object orientation.

 We also want to state that the graph is directed (each edge has an input and
 an output), and has labels on vertices and edges.
 This can be added within
-the previous definition of later as below.
-Not that we have also skipped storing
+the previous `refines` definition of later as below.
-the imported modules in a local variable.
+Note that we have also skipped storing the imported modules in a local variable.

 ```lua
 automaton [refines] [#automaton [refines]+1] = require "cosy.formalism.graph.directed"